 The Intergovernmental Panel on Climate Change (IPCC) assesses the global risks from climate change.
-It predicts the average global temperature in 2100 could reach 2.5°C to 7.8°C above late 19th century levels if we take no action to reduce our emissions.
+It predicts the average global temperature in 2100 could reach 2.5°C to 7.8°C above late 19th century levels if no action is taken to reduce global greenhouse gas emissions.

 Climate change is already affecting the UK and other countries around the world.
 For example, the UK Climate Projections 2018 (UKCP18) project found that:

 - the average sea level is rising by 3 mm per year and could increase by 12 to 76cm by the end of the century (compared to the 1981-2000 average) depending on location and future greenhouse gas emissions